 Who can apply for a grant?

 Publishers in Finland and abroad, as well as literary agents and translators of Finnish literature, may apply for sample translation grants for sample translations of works published in Finland from Finnish, Finland-Swedish or Sámi directly into another language.

 FILI’s grant programmes are funded by the Finnish Ministry of Education and Culture.

 When can we apply for grants, and when are decisions made?

 Applications for sample translation grants are accepted on a rolling basis.
-Applications are considered on six occasions per year: February, April, June, August, October and December.
+Applications are considered on four occasions in 2019: in February, May, August and November.

 All applicants are informed of the decision on their application via email.
 An agreement required under the Finnish Act on Discretionary Government Transfers is posted out to successful applicants for them to sign and return.